ilisparrow/ros2bag_manager/README.md

 ## Notes

-- Metadata is automatically saved to `bags_metadata.json`
+- Metadata (including tags) is automatically saved to `bags_metadata.json`
-- User preferences (last folder) are saved to `config.json`
+- User preferences (last folder, username) are saved to `config.json`
+- Both files are gitignored for privacy
 - The server runs on port 8000 by default
 - Bag playback and recording run in separate processes
+- Terminal output is captured and streamed in real-time during playback
 - Compressed files are saved with .7z extension in the same directory
 - The folder browser uses tkinter, which should be included with Python
 - Both MCAP and DB3 bag formats are supported
+- Mobile-responsive design works on phones and tablets